Staon/otest2/docs/_examples/userdata.md

 The `extern` linkage is mandatory.
 Otherwise, the clang parser will report an error searching for non-parametric constructor.

-The second way to access user data are function parameters.
+The second way how to access user data is function parameters.
 If a start-up, tear-down or test state method has some parameters, they are expected to be user data and the pre-processor generates code which passes user data into the function.